ZhongliangGuo/MathWorks-Radar-Drone-Project/README.md

 # MathWorks Radar Drone Classification Project

 This repository hosts the work for the **MathWorks–St Andrews Radar Drone Classification Project**, funded by MathWorks.
-The work was carried out by [Zhongliang Guo](https://robust-ai.me/), with [Duncan A. Robertson](https://scholar.google.com/citations?user=T0MqToAAAAAJ) and [Samiur Rahman](https://scholar.google.com/citations?user=5946qVsAAAAJ) of the University of St Andrews involved throughout and contributing the radar systems and domain expertise.
+The work was carried out by [Zhongliang Guo](https://robust-ai.me/) (School of Computer Science, University of St Andrews), with [Duncan A. Robertson](https://scholar.google.com/citations?user=T0MqToAAAAAJ) and [Samiur Rahman](https://scholar.google.com/citations?user=5946qVsAAAAJ) (School of Physics and Astronomy, University of St Andrews) involved throughout and contributing the radar systems and domain expertise.

 The repository covers the full pipeline from raw radar measurements to a deployable classifier: collection and preparation of the drone and bird data, ground-truth labelling, generation of RTI and micro-Doppler spectrograms, and the design, training, and evaluation of the neural networks.
 The trained models have been packaged into a ready-to-use MATLAB toolbox, so the classifier can be run out of the box within MATLAB.